Fragki86/Task-1.2/README.md

 # Task-1.2

-I am new here
+Hello to everyone.
-Hello to everyone
+I am new here.